-American Civil Liberities Union (ACLU) produced an ASL video that covers several topics of what your rights are as a deaf and hard of hearing person, when dealing with the Police.
+Produced by Helping Educate to Advance the Rights of the Deaf (HEARD) and the American Civil Liberties Union (ACLU), their ASL video covers several topics of what your rights are as a deaf and hard of hearing person, when dealing with the Police.

 A local TV news station produced a newstory with tips for deaf and hard of hearing drivers.